 Step 1: Lock the baseline (7 days)

-- Measure everything your cat eats for 7 days (meals + treats + “extras”).
+- Measure everything your cat eats for 7 days, including treats and “small extras.”

-- If multiple people feed the cat, agree on one system (a whiteboard, a daily checklist, or pre-portioned containers).
+- If multiple people feed the cat, agree on one shared system.

-- Most cats do better with 2–4 measured meals than an all-day bowl.
+- Most cats do better with 2–4 measured meals than an always-full bowl.

-- Split the daily allowance into smaller portions to reduce begging spikes.
+- Split the daily allowance into smaller meals to reduce begging spikes.

-- In multi-cat homes, feed in separate stations (or separate rooms if needed).
+- In multi-cat homes, feed separately if needed.

-Step 3: Keep protein high, make calories precise
+Step 3: Keep calories precise and nutrition solid

 - Wet food often gives more volume per calorie.

-- Add water to wet food (if tolerated) to increase volume.
+- Add a little water to wet food if your cat accepts it.

-Step 5: Add movement without making your cat hate life
+Step 5: Add movement without making life miserable

-Your job isn’t to turn your cat into a gym animal.
-Your job is to create daily “mini hunts.”
-If your cat already does zoomies or gets bored easily, this can help structure play: 7-day night zoomies challenge.
+Your goal is not to turn your cat into a gym rat.
+It is to reintroduce normal, satisfying movement in small daily bursts.
+If your cat already gets restless at night or seems boredom-driven, this PCC post can help structure play better: 7-day night zoomies challenge.

 6) Food choices: wet vs dry, labels, and safe transitions

-- Wet food: more moisture, often better satiety, supports hydration.
+- Wet food: more moisture, often better volume and satiety for many cats

-- Mixed feeding: many homes do well with wet-leaning meals + measured dry in puzzles.
+- Mixed feeding: many homes do well with wet-focused meals plus measured dry in puzzles

-If you want the deeper comparison (with a practical plan): Wet vs dry cat food (smart mix).
+If you want the deeper breakdown: Wet vs dry cat food (smart mix).

-- If appetite drops, stop the change and contact your vet.
+- If your cat starts eating less, stop pushing the transition and call your vet.

-Better hydration can support comfort and reduce constipation.
+Better hydration can help with comfort, satiety, and constipation risk.
 If your cat drinks poorly, a fountain often helps: top water fountains (stainless).

 7) Activity that cats actually do (without stress)